Prototype (band): Catalyst and other projects (2008–present)

 In early 2008, Ramirez left Prototype for the second time and was replaced by drummer Nic Ritter, who had been performing with thrash metal band Warbringer at the time.
 However, due to Ritter's commitments with Warbringer, the band re-enlisted Pat Magrath in 2009, and began working on their third studio album later that year.
 Catalyst was released on September 11, 2012, and saw a change in the sound of the band's music to a more thrash metal-inspired sound.
 In November 2012, the band released the compilation album Retrospect, which featured music from all five of the band's demos, including Seed.
 On March 4, 2013, the band released their second EP, The Way It Ends - Video Game EP, which featured exclusive mixes of the band's songs that have previously been featured in video games.

 To celebrate the band's 20th anniversary, on March 4, 2014, Prototype released the live album Live At The Whisky 1998 online.
 The live album is a recording of the band's performance at Whisky a Go Go in Hollywood on December 5, 1998, where it was supporting death metal band Death.
 In late 2014, Lum recorded himself playing guitar solos from several of the band's songs and posted the videos on Prototype's official YouTube channel.
 Levalois later collaborated with former Control Denied vocalist Tim Aymar, former Watchtower vocalist Jason McMaster and Holy Grail vocalist James Paul Luna on the Control/Resist EP, Gods By Design, which was released on February 22, 2015.

-Musical style and influences
+Musical style, influences and lyrical themes

 In the band's early years, Prototype was known for its progressive metal sound, and nearly all of the songs from the band's first two studio albums, Trinity and Continuum, were in D tuning on standard six-string guitars.
-However, on the band's third album, Catalyst, the band expanded from their earlier progressive metal sound to a more thrash metal-inspired sound, with aggressive guitar riffs, deeper vocals, complex bass lines and fastest drum patterns and blast beats.
+However, on the band's third album, Catalyst, the band expanded from their earlier progressive metal sound to a more thrash metal-inspired sound, with aggressive guitar riffs, deeper vocals, complex bass lines and fast drum patterns and blast beats.
 All of the songs from the album were in B♭ tuning on seven-string guitars.
-The band is also notable for performing songs at live shows exactly as they are heard on the band's releases.
 All of the band's lyrics focused on life, destiny and inner struggles, and their artwork and album cover designs are science fiction-themed and designed by graphic designer Travis Smith.

-Prototype's influences include Metallica, Rush, Cynic and Dream Theater.